spm/spm-docs/docs/tutorials/beginners/desktop_basics.md

 in the classroom and on your own computers.
 You should be able to keep working on the same files if you save them on the N: drive which is the same as your UCL OneDrive.
 See [installation instructions](https://www.ucl.ac.uk/isd/services/computers/remote-access/desktopucl-anywhere).

-To start Matlab in a UCL terminal, go to the `UCL Applications Store`. and type `matlab` in the search bar.
-Select `Matlab 2024a`.
+To start MATLAB in a UCL terminal, go to the `UCL Applications Store`. and type `matlab` in the search bar.
+Select `MATLAB 2024a`.
 When you start MATLAB®, the desktop appears in its default layout.